khancyr/ardupilot_gazebo/README.md

 ````

 In addition, you can use any GCS of Ardupilot locally or remotely(will require connection setup).
 If MAVProxy Developer GCS is uncomportable.
-Omit --map --console arguments out of SITL launch. and Use APMPlanner 2 instead.
+Omit --map --console arguments out of SITL launch. and Use APMPlanner 2 or QGroundControl instead.
-Local connection with APMPlanner2 is automatic, and recommended.
+Local connection with APMPlanner2/QGroundControl is automatic, and recommended.

+For APMPlanner2
 Download it here http://firmware.eu.ardupilot.org/Tools/APMPlanner/
 and launch it in terminal